 Acceleration of payments.
-If the estate fails to make payments of tax or interest, the Service may terminate the right to make installment payments and force an acceleration of payment of the tax upon notice and demand.

-If any portion of the interest in the closely held business which qualifies for installment payments is distributed, sold, exchanged, or otherwise disposed of, or money and other property attributable to such an interest is withdrawn, and the aggregate of those events equals or exceeds 50% of the value of the interest, then the right to make installment payments will be terminated, and the unpaid portion of the tax will be due upon notice and demand.
+If the estate fails to make payments of tax or interest within 6 months of the due date, the Service may terminate the right to make installment payments and force an acceleration of payment of the tax upon notice and demand.
+Generally, if any portion of the interest in the closely held business which qualifies for installment payments is distributed, sold, exchanged, or otherwise disposed of, or money and other property attributable to such an interest is withdrawn, and the aggregate of those events equals or exceeds 50% of the value of the interest, then the right to make installment payments will be terminated, and the unpaid portion of the tax will be due upon notice and demand.
 See section 6166(g).

 Interest computation.
 A special interest rate applies to installment payments.
-For decedents dying in 2005, the interest rate is 2% on the lesser of:
+For decedents dying in 2006, the interest rate is 2% on the lesser of:

-\$539,900, or
+• \$552,000, or